 Read through my guide to creating a sourdough starter discard cache to hold your discards in the fridge for up to 2 weeks!

-A pie crust can be intimidating, but doesn’t have to be.
+A pie crust can be intimidating, but it doesn’t have to be.
 Using my tips and tricks below, we’ll ensure you have a flaky, tender crust with minimal effort.

 Use Cold Ingredients